Citrus greening disease: Antibiotics

 Researchers at the Agricultural Research Service of the United States Department of Agriculture have used lemon trees infected with citrus greening disease to infect periwinkle plants to study the disease.
 Periwinkle plants are easily infected and respond well when experimentally treated with antibiotics.
 Researchers are testing the effect of penicillin G sodium and biocide 2,2-dibromo-3-nitrilopropionamide as potential treatments for infected citrus plants based on the positive results that were observed when applied to infected periwinkle.
 In June 2014, the USDA allocated an additional US$31.5 million to expand research combating the disease.

 Certain antibiotics, specifically streptomycin and oxytetracycline, may be effective and have been used in the United States, but are banned in Brazil and the European Union.
 In 2016, the EPA allowed use of streptomycin and oxytetracycline on orchards with citrus fruits like grapefruits, oranges and tangerines in Florida on an emergency basis, this approval was expanded and broadened to other states for oxytetracycline in December 2018.
 Further expansion of medically important antibiotics is proposed by the EPA but opposed by the FDA and CDC, primarily as antibiotic resistance can be expected to develop and affect human health.

 Possible future treatments

 A peptide that prevents and treats citrus greening disease in greenhouse trials was being tested in field trials in 2021; an enhanced injectable version of the product was being developed in 2020.

 Two types of antisense oligonucleotide (FANA and Morpholinos) can be delivered efficiently into citrus trees, suppressing their RNA targets.
 FANA can suppress 'Candidatus Liberibacter asiaticus' in citrus trees.

 Morpholinos can suppress CLas in infected citrus trees and the psyllid vectors.
 Furthermore, the PPMOs designed to endosymbiotic bacteria of the psyllid vectors, can reduce psyllid populations by targeting and suppressing the insects endosymbionts, the bacteria which are essential for psyllid survival.
 Morpholinos must be covalently linked with a charged molecule or peptide, to enter bacteria.
 The target RNA is made susceptible to cleavage by ribonuclease P (RNase-P).

+Researchers at the Chinese Academy of Sciences found that the E3 ubiquitin ligase PUB21 acts as an essential susceptibility gene, marking the MYC2 transcription factor for degradation.
+Introduction of a dominant negative variant of PUB21 was successful in conferring resistance to HLB by stabilizing MYC2 levels.